Leipzig and the Reformation

 Johann Sebastian Bach - an avowed Lutheran<br/> In 1723, the brilliant composer and organist, Johann Sebastian Bach (1685 – 1750) took the position of Thomas choirmaster in the St. Thomas Church and maintained this role for the 27 productive years up to his death.
 As Director Musices, he was responsible for the music in Leipzig's four main churches.
 During this time, he composed outstanding pieces, such as the Christmas oratorio, the Johannes Passion and the Matthäus Passion, as well as countless cantatas.
 Throughout, the staunch Lutheran also intensively pursued protestant chorale.
 The particular significance of hymns for the Evangelical church dates back to Martin Luther, who is alleged to have once said:<em/>

 "Singing is a noble art form and practice."

 More than 30 hymns still sung today were passed down from Luther.
 Many of these were used by Johann Sebastian Bach as the basis for polyphonic choral settings and organ arrangements, which, to this day, have maintained their charm.

-500-year Reformation in Leipzig
+500 years of the Reformation in Leipzig

 St. Thomas Church and the work of Luther